 - Firstly …Personal Skills Auditing: Learners ensure they are fully aware of their skills and areas for development which is crucial for constructing ready-made examples for their interviews.

-- Secondly…Job Applications and Cover Letters: Learns will have the time to research their prospective employers and identity which skills each employer will be most interested in.
+- Secondly…Job Applications and Cover Letters: Learners will have the time to research their prospective employers and identify which skills each employer will be most interested in.

-- Finally…Preparation for interviews: Learners will have the time to review and revise core competence-based questions based on their personal skills audit and newly constructed CV.
+- Finally…Preparation for interviews: Learners will have the time to review and revise core competency-based questions based on their personal skills audit and newly constructed CV.

 Remember: The more learners review, and explain their skills, the more likely they are to relay this clearly in an interview setting.

-For more information around these qualifications or other methods to support your learners into employer contact the team today on firstname.lastname@example.org or call us on 0151 494 2072.
+For more information around these qualifications or other methods to support your learners into employment contact the team today on firstname.lastname@example.org or call us on 0151 494 2072.